-As the pace of technological advancement has accelerated, financial services seem far more open to accepting technology.
-They recognise it can make them more efficient and more profitable as well as enriching their customer experience.
+Now, the pace of technological advancement has accelerated and financial services seem far more open to accepting technology.
+They recognise it can make them more efficient and more profitable, as well as enriching their customer experience.

 You can throw new players and disruptive technologies into the mix.
-Ones that aren’t giving the established players any choice, like Bitcoin and crowdfunding platforms that have shaken up the way traditional systems operate.
+Ones that aren’t giving the established players any choice, like Bitcoin and various crowdfunding platforms.
+These are shaking up the way traditional systems operate.

 Where is the R&D in FinTech?

-FinTech is largely digital but encompasses a huge number of themes that have the potential to qualify for R&D tax credits.
+The FinTech sector is largely digital but encompasses a huge number of themes that have the potential to qualify for R&D tax credits.
 If you are developing new or improved products, services or processes and there is an element of risk in the outcome then you could be eligible for this generous government support.
 It is worth up to 33p for every pound you spend on qualifying R&D.

 - Payments and transactions